Documents to help you prepare to migrate your Atlassian server products.

 Documents that walk you through using the Confluence Cloud Migration Assistant to migrate to cloud.

 Resources to help get started and testing after you migrate.

-This guide provides an overview of recommended activities before, during, and after the migration process.
-It covers enlisting your project team, evaluating technology options, ensuring that the current Bitbucket Server site is ready for migration, and executing the migration.
+This guide provides an overview of recommended activities before and during the cloud migration process.
+It covers enlisting your team, evaluating technology options, ensuring that the current Bitbucket Server site is ready for migration, and executing the migration.